Fall 2025 Meeting: Hybrid (in-person/virtual)

 NJANA President’s Address and Board of Directors Panel Discussion (1 CE)

-Stephen Pilot, CRNA/APN – NJANA President
+Stephen Pilot, DNP, CRNA/APN-A, NJANA President

 - Identify two NJ state issues impacting CRNA practice